 KNOW YOUR CUSTOMER [KYC] & ANTI MONEY LAUNDERING MEASURES POLICY

-As per NHB guidelines on KYC & AML policy HFC is required to have in place a KYC & AML Policy for its lending / credit operations / financial dealings in line with extant guidelines framed therein.
-Keeping this in view the Company has framed its KYC & AML Policy in accordance with NHB guidelines as issued from time to time.
+As per NHB guidelines on KYC & AML policy, HFC is required to have in place a KYC & AML Policy for its lending/credit operations / financial dealings in line with extant guidelines framed therein.
+Keeping this in view the Company has framed it’s Know Your Customer (KYC) & AML Policy in accordance with NHB guidelines as issued from time to time.
 The policy has the following four key elements:

 - Customer Acceptance Policy;

 - Customer Identification Procedures;

 - For the purpose of Know Your Customer (KYC) Guidelines, a “customer” shall be defined as:

 - A person or entity that maintains an account and/or has a business relationship with the Company.

 - One on whose behalf the account is maintained (i.e. the beneficial owner);